emperor-katax/BP_Events_UE532/README.md

 Global event call

-<h2> This project is designed for teaching Unreal Engine by presenting a functional prototype. </h2>
+<h4> This project is designed for teaching Unreal Engine by demonstration a functional prototype. <br> The project template is optimized to reduce size.  </h4>